 Revocable vs. Irrevocable Trusts

 A revocable living trust is one where its creator -- called the "grantor" or "trustmaker" -- can dissolve it at any time.
-He can add beneficiaries, delete beneficiaries, and buy and sell assets from the trust.
-A grantor typically acts as his own trustee.
+He/she can add beneficiaries, delete beneficiaries, and buy and sell assets from the trust.
+A grantor typically acts as his/her own trustee.

 An irrevocable living trust is just the opposite.
 The grantor relinquishes all control over the trust after it is created and funded with property and/or money.
 This can be preferable for tax purposes and other reasons.
-He cannot legally act as trustee, and he can never take his property or money back unless he names himself as a beneficiary and sets terms for distributions to himself as part of the trust's formation documents.
+He/she cannot legally act as trustee, and he/she can never take his/her property or money back unless he/she names himself/herself as a beneficiary and sets terms for distributions to himself/herself as part of the trust's formation documents.

-A revocable living trust automatically becomes irrevocable when its grantor dies because he's no longer alive and available to amend it or dissolve it.
+A revocable living trust automatically becomes irrevocable when its grantor dies because he/she is no longer alive and available to amend it or dissolve it.

 A testamentary trust is revocable during the testator's lifetime because it doesn't actually exist yet.
-It won't come into being until after his death.
-He reserves the right to tear up his old will and make a new one at any time while he's alive, so the testamentary trust it provides for can be undone as well.
-The trust becomes irrevocable, however, when he dies and is no longer able to change the terms of his will.
+It won't come into being until after his/her death.
+He/she reserves the right to tear up his/her old will and make a new one at any time while he/she is alive, so the testamentary trust it provides for can be undone as well.
+The trust becomes irrevocable, however, when he/she dies and is no longer able to change the terms of his/her will.